Portland Union Station

 Portland Union Station is a train station in Portland, Oregon, United States, situated near the western shore of the Willamette River in Old Town Chinatown.
 It serves as an intermediate stop for Amtrak's Cascades and Coast Starlight routes and, along with King Street Station in Seattle, is one of two western termini of the Empire Builder.
 The station is a major transport hub for the Portland metropolitan area with connections to MAX Light Rail, the Portland Streetcar, and local and intercity bus services.
 The station building contains Wilf's Restaurant & Bar on the ground level and offices on the upper floors.
 It also has Amtrak's first Metropolitan Lounge on the West Coast, which is reserved for first-class sleeping car and business-class passengers.

 Southeast of the station, the tracks make a sharp turn and cross the river on the historic Steel Bridge.
 To the northwest, they follow the river, passing through rail yards before crossing the river again on the Burlington Northern Railroad Bridge 5.1.

-The station is owned by the city of Portland and operated by Prosper Portland, the city's urban renewal agency.
-The city earns $200,000 a year from nearly 30 tenants.
-Amtrak, the main tenant, has a continuing lease in 2021.
+The station is owned by Prosper Portland, the city's economic development agency.

 Services

 Union Station serves as a major intermodal transportation hub for Portland and Oregon.
-Union Station connects to TriMet MAX Green and Yellow Line trains at the nearby Union Station/Northwest 6th & Hoyt Street and Union Station/Northwest 5th & Glisan Street stations, as well as local bus service provided by TriMet.
+Union Station connects to TriMet MAX Green and Yellow Line trains at the nearby Union Station/Northwest 6th & Hoyt and Union Station/Northwest 5th & Glisan stations, as well as local bus service provided by TriMet.
 Located at the northern end of TriMet's transit mall, Union Station is also only a short walk to both lines of the Portland Streetcar, in the Pearl District.

 The station is one of two western termini for the Empire Builder, Amtrak's major long-distance train to the Pacific Northwest.
 The train splits at Spokane, with one section continuing to Portland by way of the Columbia River Gorge and the other continuing to Seattle.
 It is also a stop for the Seattle-Los Angeles Coast Starlight, Amtrak's long-distance West Coast train.
 It serves as the southern terminus for two daily Cascades trains from Vancouver, British Columbia and four daily Cascades trains from Seattle, and the northern terminus for two Cascades trains from Eugene.

 As of 2018, Union Station is the fifth-busiest Amtrak station in the Western United States (behind Los Angeles, Sacramento, Seattle and Emeryville) and the 21st busiest overall.